MicrosoftDocs/fabric-docs/docs/real-time-intelligence/access-database-copy-uri.md

 :::image type="content" source="media/set-up-connectors/copy-uri.png" alt-text="Screenshot of the database details card showing the database details.
 The options titled Query URI and Ingestion URI are highlighted.":::

-The following table lists the two types of URIs that you can copy from the **Database details** card in your KQL database.
+There are two types of URIs that you can copy from the **Database details** card in your KQL database.

 |URI type |Usage |
 |---|---|